hxlnt/nobadmemories.com/blog/2023/03/pfft.md

 The work is both personal and eclectic, bringing together just about every element of my artistic practice as well as some new (to me) territory.
 I can't say too much more now, but I'm looking forward to sharing it over the next few weeks.

 You can find *PFFT* and other Welcome to My Homepage works at [welcometomyhomepage.net](https://www.welcometomyhomepage.net/).

+*Update:* PFFT: An evastars retrospective *is no longer accessible through welcometomyhomepage.net but is permanently available via [this link](http://femicom.org/fun/pfft/).*